Jinglensana was not sure if India would return - The Media Times

 The Manipur football player suffered a fracture to his right ankle during the men’s 9th division championship where he led his team to the title.

 “It was a very difficult phase for me.
 I was not allowed to use my lower body, which resulted in me losing about 5-6 kg.
-I wasn’t sure if I could return to the Indian team again, ”Jinglensana recalled. last saw India’s shirt in the December 2018 FIH Men’s World Cup.
+I wasn’t sure I could come back for the Indian team again, ”Jinglensana recalled. last saw India in the FIH Men’s World Cup Tournament in December 2018.

-Set up Star Sports 1 & 1 HD on January 18th for 🇮🇳 V for and watch # IndiaKaGame at # FIHProLeague’s first match. pic.twitter.com/lEGGuBGgcl:
+Set up Star Sports 1 & 1 HD on January 18th for VV and watch # IndiaKaGame at # FIHProLeague’s first match. pic.twitter.com/lEGGuBGgcl:

 – Hockey India (@TheHockeyIndia) on January 13, 2020